 Top estate tax rate.

 MHNW

-➤ Household net worth as a function of financial assets and nominal home prices.
+➤ Four-quarter lagged household net worth as a function of financial assets and nominal home prices.
 The variable is squared in order to capture the larger change in small estate tax payments in relation to household net worth.